dwp/dataworks-metrics-infrastructure/README.md

         tags                = merge(local.tags, { Name = var.name })
      }

-To be able to use this endpoint from your service, a Security Group must be associated with it.
+To be able to use this endpoint from your service a Security Group must be associated with it.
 In the case of this example, we want to be able to communicate with the above interface from the `cert_metrics` SG.
 After adding the required `ingress/egress` rules you will also have to associate the SG with the correct VPC.

        interface_vpce_source_security_group_ids = local.is_management_env ? [
        aws_security_group.grafana[0].id,